CSA is short for Community Supported Agriculture. To learn more click here

 What size is a half or full vegetable share?

 Each week you will be provided with an assortment of vegetables.
 The size of the share will fluctuate depending on the time of season and the success of individual crop planting.
-A half share will feed 1 vegetarian & a full share 2 vegetarian adults a modest part of their vegetable diet.
+To see pictures of the weekly Full Share from 2019 please click here

 Are there required member work hours at the farm?